Alternative approaches in photography - Zhouzhuang(周庄), take two

-There are all kinds of photographic subjects in the world and one normally chooses tools suitable for photographing particular themes.
-If your subject strictly imposes what equipment can be used (e.g. photographing birds - pun unintended but noticed) or if you have pre-visualized what exact effect you want to produce and can manipulate your subject as needed (e.g. studio photography), then you should choose format, cameras, lenses, etc. accordingly.
-In some cases, however, choosing unorthodox (relatively to your subject) equipment and/or even intentionally limiting your set of tools might greatly help to see things differently and result in better and/or unconventional outcome.
-I believe this to be true especially when working a subject as in travel photography when you visit the same place more than once.
+There are all kinds of photographic subjects and one normally chooses the tools suitable for photographing particular themes.
+If your subject strictly imposes what equipment can be used (e.g., photographing birds—pun unintended but noticed) or if you have pre–visualised what exact effect you want to produce and can manipulate your subject as needed (e.g., studio photography), then you should choose your gear accordingly.
+In some instances, however, choosing unorthodox (relatively to your subject) equipment or even intentionally limiting your set of tools might greatly help to see things differently and result in better or unconventional outcome.
+For one thing, I believe this to be true in case of travel photography when you visit the same place more than once.

-I find it fascinating how it is possible to intentionally put your mind into a certain perceptive mode depending on what tools you intend or have to use and then see the world as the tools dictate.
-Quite interestingly, this applies to pretty much any 'vs.' pair - film vs. digital, b&w vs. colour, prime vs. zoom and even wide-angle vs. telephoto lenses, etc. I also find it remarkable that being in a certain perceptive mode is absolutely tense-free - for instance, if I have resolved to only use a telephoto lens my mind does not seem to be aware of the fact that the world can also be seen from a wide-angle perspective while I work a subject using the lens.
-And my hand never reaches out to grab a wide-angle lens even if I do have one in my camera bag.
+I find it fascinating that it is possible to intentionally put your mind into a certain perceptive mode depending on what tools you have at hand and then see the world as the tools dictate.
+Quite interestingly, this applies to almost any 'vs.' pair—film vs. digital, black–and–white vs. colour, prime vs. zoom and, as my experience shows, even wide–angle vs. telephoto lens.
+I also find it remarkable that being in a certain perceptive mode is absolutely tense–free—having resolved to only use a telephoto lens my mind did not seem to be aware of the fact that the world could also be seen from a wide–angle perspective, and my hand never reached out for a wide–angle lens even though I had one in my camera bag.

-I shot four rolls of film (Fuji Provia 100F) in about four hours' time.
-Thinking about it now, on the average that is one shot every two minutes for four hours, which is not your regular leisurely session, wouldn't you say?
-As intended, only about 10 photographs were taken with the wide-angle lens.
-And the resulting gallery (below) presents a very different vision of the place.
+I shot four rolls of film in about four hours.
+Looking back at it now, on the average that is one shot every two minutes for four hours, which is not your regular leisurely session.
+And the resulting gallery (below) depicts Zhouzhuang very differently.

 Quiet waters.
 Quiet afternoon.
 Quiet life.